jsa-research/limbus-buildgen/README.md

 Run `make` in the project root directory to build.

 #### Windows
-You will need to download some dependencies manually, see [Download dependencies manually](#download-dependencies-manually).
+You will need to download some dependencies.
+If you have PowerShell 3.0 installed you can run the script `dependencies\fetch_dependencies.ps1` in the project root directory and it will download the required dependencies.
+Otherwise, you can download them manually, see [Download dependencies manually](#download-dependencies-manually).

 When you have the dependencies, open "VS2013 x86 Native Tools Command Prompt" and run `nmake /f Makefile.mak` in the project root directory.